farare85/fxql-parser/README.md

 4. Set up environment variables:

-   - Create a `.env` file in the root directory according to the `.env.example` file
+   - Create a `.env` file in the root directory according to the `.env.sample` file

 5. Run the application:
    ```bash